Date: October 2013

 We will be contacting you and may use the personal details you provide to us, at the time you apply for a domain name registration with Melbourne IT or during the licence period of your domain name registration with Melbourne IT, to obtain relevant information from you with respect to your domain name application, or, to advise you of all relevant information relating to your domain name licence.
 This includes any account administration information including renewal information and billing information, as well as notices of any important system changes which will impact on your online interactions with us.
 Each of these functions is necessary if Melbourne IT is to effectively fulfil its role as the registrar of your domain names.

 Melbourne IT is based in Melbourne, Australia.

-Melbourne IT also has international subsidiary company offices operating in:
+Melbourne IT also has international subsidiary company offices operating in New Zealand.

 Any information which you supply to Melbourne IT or any of its international subsidiary companies will be shared within the internal company group to facilitate our provision of products and services to you.
 Each of our international subsidiary companies is committed to protecting your personal information.

 On occasion, we may supply your personal information to third parties to perform services on our behalf, such as the following:

 Our relationships with such third party service providers are governed by our contracts with them.
 Those service providers are required to hold your personal information strictly confidential.

 You may access and update the personal information we provide to the registries in respect of your domain name licence at any time.
 The procedure to do this is explained on the Help Centre on our website at http://www.melbourneit.com.au/help